onnx/onnx-mlir/docs/Dialects/onnx.md

 | Attribute | MLIR Type | Description |
 | :-------: | :-------: | ----------- |
-`kernel_shape` | ArrayAttr | 64-bit integer array attribute
+`kernel_shape` | ::mlir::ArrayAttr | 64-bit integer array attribute
-`pads` | ArrayAttr | 64-bit integer array attribute
+`pads` | ::mlir::ArrayAttr | 64-bit integer array attribute
-`strides` | ArrayAttr | 64-bit integer array attribute
+`strides` | ::mlir::ArrayAttr | 64-bit integer array attribute

 #### Operands:

 | Operand | Description |
 | :-----: | ----------- |
-`X` | memref of any type values or tensor of any type values `I` | memref of any type values or tensor of any type values `output_shape` | memref of any type values or tensor of any type values or none type
+`X` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values
+`I` | tensor of 64-bit signless integer values or memref of any type values `output_shape` | tensor of 64-bit signless integer values or memref of any type values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of any type values or tensor of any type values
+`output` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or memref of any type values

 ### `onnx.Mean` (ONNXMeanOp)